reddmetrics/reddmetrics.github.com/_posts/2011-08-10-fusion-tables-javascript-query-maps.md

 <li>For the curious, this query retrieves the first hundred records from table 1043910, which contains data on forest clearing activity in Indonesia generated using satellite data and the <a href="http://www.cgdev.org/forma">FORMA</a> algorithm. <code>p201012</code> refers to the probability (0-100) of clearing as of December 2010 (we're up to June 2011 now, but it's not in the table).</li>
 <li>One row returned by that query looks like this (probability, lat, lon):
 <code>68,-7.870833,129.6253</code></li>
-<li>The Javascript code running that map is available in <a href="../../../../js/ft_js_maps.js">ft_js_maps.js</a></li>
+<li>The Javascript code driving the map is available in <a href="../../../../js/ft_js_maps.js">ft_js_maps.js</a></li>
 </ol>
 <br />
 ###Background on single origin policy and JSONP

 For a Javascript newbie like me it was not entirely straightforward why I couldn't just use a standard Fusion Tables URL [like this one](http://www.google.com/fusiontables/api/query?sql=SELECT%20p201012,%20lat,%20lon%20FROM%201043910%20LIMIT%20100) to get data into a Javascript program.
-That gives you a comma-separated datafile, which you could easily parse using Javascript.
+That query returns a comma-separated datafile, which you could easily parse using Javascript.
 However, [for security reasons](http://en.wikipedia.org/wiki/Same_origin_policy), a Javascript program can only retrieve documents or scripts - or data, in this case - stored on the same domain.
 The key exception to this rule is the mighty [JSONP](http://en.wikipedia.org/wiki/JSONP) object.

 No idea what JSONP means, or why this exception exists?
 No problem!
 All you have to know is that there's an [undocumented](https://groups.google.com/forum/#!topic/fusion-tables-users-group/TGDzExKymoI/discussion
 ) JSON API for getting a JSONP object back from a <code>GET</code> request.
 As far as I can tell, this is the only way to use Javascript to retrieve and manipulate raw data stored in Fusion Tables.
 But this isn't a big deal - to query a table you just need to add <code>&jsonCallback=?</code> to the end of the URL (see <code>queryUrlTail</code> below).